 Should I Buy A Bearded Dragon From A Pet Shop?

 This issue is perhaps as contentious as the topic of Which Substrate Is Best For Bearded Dragons – although at least this is a bit of a yes or no answer.
+But is it safe to buy a bearded dragon from a pet shop?
+Is pet shop advice safe and correct or not?

 In our opinion the generalised answer to this is no, you shouldn’t buy a Bearded Dragon from a pet shop.
 Especially a chain.
 Most of the big chain pet shops that sell bearded dragons are often staffed by people with horribly wrong information about the needs of bearded dragons.